is worried about NextShares'

 Yet AUM growth "continues to be slow, with sale success still hampered by very limited distribution access," Faust said.
 A big broker-dealer, the wirehouse at UBS

-, did make NextShares starting 2017, but there's a catch.
+, did make NextShares available starting in 2017, but there's a catch.

 "Despite UBS' commitment to supporting NextShares at our initial launch in last November, sales of NextShares through UBS financial advisors have to date been quite modest," Faust said.
 "Our biggest challenge is that NextShares are available for purchase at UBS only through brokerage accounts and through their Strategic Advisor